In this article, we will show you the best solutions on unlocking a locked SIM Card and the different types of sim card locks for your information.

 In most cases, smartphone buying is always a big investment considering the market prices we have today.
 Once you finalize your choice for a smartphone, next comes the network service provider.

 Why it’s necessary?
 Simply because in most countries, smartphones are sold under contract with network service providers.
 The big reason for the success of this model is its relatively reduced prices compared to what you’ll get if you buy it outside the contract.

 But the downside of this is that you can’t use any other network provider on that particular phone.
 As it’s protected by a certain Pin code, and you’ll have to enter that code to unlock your sim card to operate your phone.

 To use any other network on your phone other than the original one, you must have an unlocked SIM card if you wish to travel or want to switch to other networks for any reason.
 There is not necessarily a complex operation; it will go smoothly if you follow the guides

-If the new inserted sim works perfectly on your phone, then your phone isn’t locked from the network provider, but if you are asked to enter the PIN code, it is most definitely locked.
+If the newly inserted sim works perfectly on your phone, then your phone isn’t locked by the network provider, but if you are asked to enter the PIN code, it is most definitely locked.

 There can be two different reasons for this lock.